-This book gives kids ages 6 – 12 tools and strategies to improve their relationships with other kids.
+This isn’t a picture book but a guidebook that gives kids ages 6 – 12 tools and strategies to improve their relationships with other kids.
 The cartoon illustrations depict real-life examples of social skills in practice which are very relatable and realistic, sometimes even humorous.

 Little Girls Can Be Mean by Michelle Anthony, Ph.D. and Reyna Lindert, Ph.D.

 Did you know that it’s a girl’s best friend who can be her worst enemy and bully?
-Learn more and help your daughters learn how to be empowered. ***Full review of Little Girls Can Be Mean on Imagination Soup here.
+I learned so much to help my kids be empowered in their relationships. ***Full review of Little Girls Can Be Mean on Imagination Soup here.

 Lena’s feeling BOTH nervous AND outgoing.
 (Her shoes are nervous but her dress is outgoing.)
 Her dad, who is totally awesome, asks questions and doesn’t try to fix anything.
 When Lena figures out that her headband can talk to her shoes, her dad gives them space to work things out.
 The headband reminds the shoes of other times that they were scared and also brave and that things eventually worked out.
 The clothes decide to be brave and go to school with Lena.
 It’s a brilliant personification story that emotionally resonates with children.

 A New School Year: Stories in Six Voices by Sally Derby, illustrated by Mika Song

 Relatable and heart-warming with emotion, read the poems of six students all about the first day of the year.
 Use this to reassure your kids that it’s normal to be both worried and excited about new things and that you never know what can happen on your first day.

 The Kissing Hand by Audrey Penn